MaxDahan/Calendar/README.md

 To run Calendar just download the jar and double click it.
 Understand that the Calendar application will create a directory to store calendar information in C:\Users\(user)\AppData\Local\Calendar.
 The Calendar directory file will not be made if already there.

 How to Use
+- do not tamper with the default files made in C:\Users\(user)\AppData\Local\Calendar unless you do not want the Calendar app to properly function anymore.
 - closing the app: press the "Esc" key on any piece of the application that is not a text box
 - moving around the app: click, hold, and move your mouse around on any piece of the application that is not a text box.
 - minimizing the app: press the "-" key